NobitaNoobie/hrmsProject/README.markdown

 Maintained by Tiyasa Khan

+## for details on each topic refer hrmsApp/README.markdown

 HOW TO MAKE A NEW VIRTUAL ENVIRONMENT AND START A PROJECT IN THE ENVIRONMENT?
 A virtual environment is an isolated Python environment that allows you to install packages and dependencies for your project without affecting the global Python installation on the system.